connectrpc/connect-es/packages/connect-web/README.md

 # Tests

-This package provides test coverage for @connectrpc/connect-web with the test framework [Jasmine](https://jasmine.github.io/) and the [Karma](https://karma-runner.github.io/) test runner.
+This package contains test coverage for @connectrpc/connect-web with the test framework [Jasmine](https://jasmine.github.io/) and the [Karma](https://karma-runner.github.io/) test runner.

-The test suite is run multiple times:

-1. In a headless browser (Chrome).
-2. In multiple old browsers on Browserstack.
-3. In Node.js (v18 for the fetch API).

-The tests run against:
-- connect-go (h1/h2) via Docker
-- @connectrpc/connect-node (h1)

 ### Running tests in a headless browser